Skip to content

 • Quantities of the same dimension are not necessarily of the same kind

-The above quotes from ISO 80000 provide answers to all the issues above.
-Two quantities can't be added, subtracted, or compared unless they belong to the same kind.
-As frequency, activity, and modulation rate are of different kinds, the expression provided above should not compile.
+ISO 80000 answers the earlier questions: two quantities cannot be added, subtracted, or compared unless they are of the same kind.
+Thus frequency, activity, and modulation rate are incompatible.

 System of quantities is not only about kinds